PACTCare/Chiota/README.md

 <img src="https://chiota.blob.core.windows.net/screenshots/Screenshot_20180406-180427.jpg" width="200"> <img src="https://chiota.blob.core.windows.net/screenshots/Screenshot_20180402-123945.jpg" width="200"> <img src="https://chiota.blob.core.windows.net/screenshots/Screenshot_20180406-180148.jpg" width="200"> <img src="https://chiota.blob.core.windows.net/screenshots/Screenshot_20180402-124908.jpg" width="200">

 # How Chiota works?
+See the [GitHub Wiki](https://github.com/Noc2/Chiota/wiki) for more detailed information about the different modules of Chiota.

 Chiota doesn’t use the MAM Layer for sending secure messages.
 Instead, it uses the NTRU Encryption (see [NTRU Key Exchange for IOTA](https://github.com/Noc2/Chiota/wiki/NTRU-Key-Exchange-for-IOTA) for more details).
 There are several reasons for that:
 -	NTRU or some other form of key exchange is needed for the MAM-Layer anyway